-In 1991, William Ault was working as a carny in a traveling carnival in Indiana, when he discovered a shocking secret; coworkers Jimmie Penick, Mark Goodwin, and brothers Keith and David Lawrence were members of a murderous Satanic cult.
-Rather than reporting their crimes to the authorities, Ault was intrigued, and asked to join the cult.
+In 1991, William Ault was working as a carny in a traveling carnival in Indiana when he discovered a shocking secret, his coworkers Jimmie Penick, Mark Goodwin, and brothers Keith and David Lawrence were members of a murderous Satanic cult.
+Rather than reporting their crimes to the authorities, Ault was intrigued and asked to join the cult.
 To Ault’s frustration, his petition was denied.
 Unsatisfied with the rejection, Ault threatened to go to the police.

 Penick and his cult agreed to indulge Ault.
 They took him to a secluded location where they had constructed an altar.
 After praying to Satan, they tied the young man to the altar, at which point Penick produced a knife and cut Ault from throat to stomach.
 He passed the knife to the other cult members, who carved ritual symbols into his flesh, including inverted crosses.
 Penick then asked Ault if he was ready to die, cutting his throat after receiving the answer.

 The crew removed his head, hands, and feet and burned them, discarding the rest of the body.
 Afterwards, they treated themselves to Arby’s with the money they had taken from Ault’s wallet.

 The OTS was a religious sect founded by Luc Jouret and Joseph Di Mambro that borrowed its beliefs from a broad spectrum of religious and occult philosophies.
 Drawing heavily from the Rosicrucians and Knights Templar, one of their principal claims was that the second coming of Christ was imminent, only he would be returning as a solar god-king.
 In practice, their faith blended Christianity and Islam, toward the end of uniting the two faiths.
 Structurally, the OTS resembled a masonic style of hierarchy, with various levels and grades obtained through study and ritual.